-DUALITY’S END: Computational Psychiatry and the Neuroscience of Representation
+DUALITY’S END: Computational Psychiatry and the Cognitive Science of Representation

-at the Kripalu Center for Yoga and Health in Stockbridge, MA
+at Kripalu Center for Yoga & Health in Stockbridge, MA

 Conference Director: Andrew J. Gerber, MD, PhD